dunderhay/CCTV-v380-pro/README.md

   <img src="images/wireshark-advertise-new-camera.png" />
 </p>

-The next step was to attempt to emulate this with a Python script.
+The next step was to attempt to emulate this with python.
 The following [proof-of-concept](https://github.com/dunderhay/CCTV-v380-pro/blob/master/scripts/advertise-camera/poc1_getcreds.py) sends the packets required to register a camera to the master server and handles the connection to the relay servers.

 After running, when a user attempts to stream the camera through the cloud, their username and password is captured: